 AP source: Jimmy Garoppolo, Raiders agree to 3-year deal

 HENDERSON, Nev.
-(AP) — Quarterback Jimmy Garoppolo has agreed to a three-year, $67.5 million contract with the Las Vegas Raiders, a person with knowledge of the deal told The Associated Press on Monday.
+(AP) — Jimmy Garoppolo has agreed to a three-year, $67.5 million contract with the Raiders, a person with knowledge of the deal told The Associated Press on Monday, likely answering the question of who will be Las Vegas’ starting quarterback next season.

 Garoppolo’s contract includes $34 million in the guaranteed money, the person said.

+The Raiders have been linked to Garoppolo almost from the moment coach Josh McDaniels benched nine-year starter Derek Carr with two weeks left in the season.
+Carr, the Raiders’ all-time leader with 35,222 passing yards and 217 touchdown passes, has since signed with the New Orleans Saints.

+McDaniels was the Patriots’ offensive coordinator when Garoppolo backed up Tom Brady in New England beginning in 2014.
+With Brady locked in as the starter, Garoppolo was traded to San Francisco during the 2017 season and immediately became the 49ers’ starter.

-Garoppolo played for the San Francisco 49ers the past six seasons.
-He took the Niners to the Super Bowl in the 2019 season.
+He was effective when healthy, going 38-17 and taking the Niners to the 2019 and 2021 NFC championship games.
+San Francisco made the Super Bowl in the 2019 season.

-Before that, he played for the New England Patriots for three years under then-offensive coordinator Josh McDaniels, now the Raiders’ head coach.
+But the 31-year-old Garoppolo has had several significant injuries.
+In 2018, he suffered a season-ending knee injury in San Francisco’s third game, and in 2020 he missed eight games with ankle injuries.

+The 49ers had planned to trade Garoppolo before last season and start Trey Lance, the third overall pick in the 2021 draft whom San Francisco gave up three first-round picks to acquire.
+Garoppolo underwent offseason shoulder surgery, killing trade interest in him from other clubs, so the 49ers re-signed him at a reduced deal.

 AP Pro Football Writer Rob Maaddi contributed to this report.